| Read Time: 8 minutes |

 If you believe you have a claim against Paulson Investment Company, you should strongly consider hiring an investment fraud lawyer.
 You should not wait until it’s too late to file a claim.
-The Law Offices of Robert Wayne Pearce, P.A., offers free consultations.
-Give us a call at 800-732-2889.
-Let’s discuss your case and see what we can do to help you get the compensation you need and deserve.
+The Law Offices of Robert Wayne Pearce, P.A., offers free consultations to discuss your case and explore your legal options.

 Can I Sue Paulson Investment Company?